-Step2: [Registration of PIN device and Update of User Profiles for services provided by the PIN Device]
+Step2: [Registration of PIN Element and Update of User Profiles for services provided by the PIN Element]

-(2a): When an PIN Device is turned on, the eRG discovers and connects to the PIN Device at the first time, the eRG determines if the PIN Device is an authorized User identified by a User Identity indicated in its UE configuration.
+(2a): When an PIN Element is turned on, the PIN Element with Gateway Capability discovers and connects to the PIN Device at the first time, the PIN Element with gateway Capability determines if the PIN Element is an authorized User identified by a User Identity indicated in its UE configuration.

-(2b): The serving network of the eRG authenticates User Identity of the PIN Device based on its credentials, and then updates User Profiles of the services provided by the PIN Device.
-In return, the network responds the 5RG with the authentication result and updated User Profiles of the registered services if the PIN Device.
+(2b): The serving network of the PIN Element with gateway Capability authenticates User Identity of the PIN Element based on its credentials, and then updates User Profiles of the services provided by the PIN Element.
+In return, the network responds the PIN Element with gateway Capability with the authentication result and updated User Profiles of the registered services.

-(2c): The serving network of the eRG further provides updated User Profiles of the services to 5G subscriber’s HPLMN.
-The HPLMN of 5RG updates its stored User Profiles of all impacted Users.
+(2c): The serving network of the PIN Element with gateway Capability further provides updated User Profiles of the services to 5G subscriber’s HPLMN.
+The HPLMN of PIN Element with gateway Capability updates its stored User Profiles of all impacted Users.

-(2d): Based on serving network’s policies, the serving network can update User Profiles of impacted Users and UE configuration towards eRG.
+(2d): Based on serving network’s policies, the serving network can update User Profiles of impacted Users and UE configuration towards PIN Element with gateway Capability.

 Step3: [User/UE at home or out of home accessing services provided by PIN devices]

-Violeta, Mr. Incruedible’s daughter as an authorized user (User) of the service of a PIN Device, would like to use the authorized UE to access a registered application-A of a PIN Device behind a 5RG as a gateway UE.
+Violeta, Mr. Incruedible’s daughter as an authorized user (User) of the service provided by a PIN Element, would like to use the authorized UE to access a registered application-A of a PIN Element behind a PIN Element with gateway Capability.
+For example, the PIN Element is a smart garage door and Violeta would like to request the smart home application-A on the PIN Element to open the garage door for the delivery crew to put the package inside the garage.
+The communication method that connects her UE and the PIN Element is different based on the location of her UE as follows:

-- Case (a): When Violet (User) using authorized UE is out of home, the 5RG uses connections with 5G network for the UE to request application-A of the PIN Device behind the 5RG.
+- Case (a): When Violeta (User) using authorized UE is out of home, the 5G network connects the UE to the PIN Element behind the PIN Element with gateway Capability.

-- Case (b): When Violet (User) using authorized UE is at home, the 5RG discovers and connects the UE acting as an PIN Device and using 3GPP direct communication or non-3GPP accesses, based on stored UE policies of the UE or user preferences.
+- Case (b): When Violeta (User) using authorized UE is at home, the PIN Element with gateway Capability discovers and connects the UE acting as an PIN Element and using PIN direct connection or direct device connection based on stored UE policies or user preferences.

 - Case (c): When Violet (User) using authorized UE is at home, the UE acting as a gateway UE discovers and connects with PIN Device directly via a non-3GPP access technologies, e.g. Bluetooth, WiFi, or via 3GPP direct communication, instead of via indirect communication over 5RG, based on stored UE policies of the UE or user preferences.

-(3b): The User/UE requests to access application-A of the PIN device.
-Based on stored User Profiles of the PIN device with allowed Users, the eRG/gateway UE can determine whether to accept access request of the PIN Device from the User.
+(3b): Based on stored User Profiles of the PIN Element with authorised Users, the PIN Element with gateway Capability can determine whether to accept access request of the PIN Element from the User/UE.

-(3c): The eRG/gateway UE can further perform user authentication of the application-A based on the security polices and credentials in stored User Profiles of the application-A.
+(3c): The PIN Element with gateway Capability can further perform user authentication of the application-A based on the security polices and credentials in stored User Profiles of the application-A. If the application-A is configured to apply user authentication by the 5G system, the PIN Element with Gateway Capability requests user authentication for the application-A by the 5G system.

-(3d): The eRG/gateway UE forwards the service access request to the PIN Device only if the user authentication is successful.
-Otherwise, the 5RG/gateway rejects the request for service access.
+(3d): The PIN Element with gateway Capability forwards the service access request to the PIN Element only if the user authentication is successful.
+Otherwise, the PIN Element with gateway Capability rejects the request for service access.

-(3e): The eRG/gateway UE starts to forward the traffic between the PIN Device and the UE.
+(3e): The PIN Element with gateway Capabilitystarts to forward the traffic to/from the PIN Elements.

-- For Case (a), the eRG supports indirect communication for forwarding the traffic over 5G network between the PIN Device and the UE.

-- For Case (b), the eRG supports communication at home for forwarding the traffic between two PINs, i.e. the UE and the PIN Device.

-- For Case (c), the gateway UE supports communication at home for forwarding traffic between two PINs, e.g. connected earbuds via Bluetooth and connected PIN device, e.g. media server.

 Step4: [UE policies in the home settings]